SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Creating_GQI_query.md

 > [!NOTE]
 >
 > - From DataMiner 10.1.4 onwards, you can import a query from a different dashboard in the DMS.
 For more information, see [Importing a query](xref:Importing_a_query)
-> - Using the Data Aggregator module, GQI queries can be scheduled to run periodically at fixed times, dates, or intervals.
+> - Using the Data Aggregator module, you can schedule GQI queries to run periodically at fixed times, dates, or intervals.
 For more information, see [Data Aggregator](xref:Data_Aggregator_DxM).

 ## Notes on GQI queries